KRuschmann/Sale_of_Shares_Advisor/README.md

 ### Step 2: Descriptive Statistics & Stock Price Development

 After the user has chosen a stock for the valuation the program provides some descriptive statistics such as the mean, standard deviation, variance, minimum and maximum of the stock price and stock trading volume during the last year.
-Additionally, the program visualizes the adjusted closing price development over the same time period.
+Additionally, the program visualizes the adjusted closing price development for the same time period.

 ### Step 3: Assumptions